Counting Blanks in Polygonal Arrangements: Convex Cake and Convex Pieces

 Tightness is proved by the same example of the previous subsection, adding 1 for the unbounded region outside the cake. \end{proof} We now return to proving the upper bound in Theorem \ref{thm:convex case}.
 First, we expand the toppings inside the cake $C$ by the following procedure.
 Pick an arbitrary topping, say $Z_1$.
 Among all convex figures in $C$ containing $Z_1$ and not overlapping any other topping, choose one that is inclusion-maximal.\footnote{The existence of such maximal element can be proved based on the Kuratowski--Zorn lemma.
 The proof is straightforward and we omit it.
 See Lemma 3.3 in \cite{Mohammadi2017Reconstruction}.} Replace $Z_1$ with this maximal element.
 Repeat the procedure for the remaining toppings.

 This procedure results in a \emph{maximal arrangement} --- an arrangement where no topping can be expanded further while remaining convex and disjoint from the others.
-Pinchasi \cite[Claim 2]{Pinchasi2015Perimeter} proved that, in an maximal arrangement, every hole inside the cake is a convex polygon and does not have a common boundary with the cake.\footnote{ This fact can also be proved by the arguments we use in Subsection \ref{sub:rect-upper-a}. }
+Pinchasi \cite[Claim 2]{Pinchasi2015Perimeter} proved that, in an maximal arrangement, every hole inside the cake is a convex polygon and does not have a common boundary with the cake.\footnote{ An alternative proof of this fact follows from the proof for the case of rectangle cake and rectangle pieces in Subsection \ref{sub:rect-upper-a}.
+It is proved there that every hole must be inner and have only convex vertices; the same proof is valid for the case of convex cake and convex pieces. }

 By Theorem \ref{thm:nonconvex holes}, the total number of holes inside the cake, plus the entire unbounded region outside the cake, is at most $2m-4$.
 Therefore, the total number of bounded holes inside the cake is at most $2m-5$.
 Since each hole is convex, we can make each hole a single blank piece in the final partition, and get $b\leq 2m-5$ as claimed.